PeterKrejzl/VariousNeuralNetworks/Polititians_AI.md

 ```

-This should be really just a funny example of a network creating its own language model but such a thing can be coded in minutes and trained in a couple of hours.
+This should be really just a (hopefully) funny example of a network creating its own language model.
+Such a thing can be coded in minutes and trained in a couple of hours.

-It similarly (in a funny way) works with the source code.
-I took a couple of megabytes of the code of our stored procedures and got very similar and interesting results.
-Obviously, the SQL or any other programming language it a bit more strict but the generated procedures were very to close to be compiled :)
+It similarly works with the source code.
+I took a couple of megabytes of stored procedures source code and got very similar and interesting results.
+Obviously, the SQL or any other programming language is a bit more strict but the generated procedures were very close to be compiled :)

 And because I had to somehow defend the evenings spending reading and playing with the deep learning techniques, especially for my wife I trained one more model based on the [Jane Austin] (https://www.facebook.com/JaneAustenAuthor/?fref=ts) novels.

-So, from the European Parliament back to the world of `“Sense and Sensibility”`, `“Pride and Prejudice”` and `“Persuasion”`.
+So, now from the present back to the world of `“Sense and Sensibility”`, `“Pride and Prejudice”` and `“Persuasion”`.
 <p align="center">
 <img align="center" src="https://github.com/PeterKrejzl/VariousNeuralNetworks/blob/master/img/Jane_Austen_coloured_version.jpg">
 </p>

-Here are some examples (same as before - I have no clue what this is about :) )
+(same as before - I have no clue what this is about)

 ```
 Mrs. Bennet was not so elegant, and the formality was all that